2729StormRobotics/RedWatchDocumentation/docs/frc/1-Basics/4a-Command_Based.md

 ## Subsystems

 All subsystems on a robot are composed of actuators (motors/pistons) and sensors.
 However, we won't worry about sensors right now.
 For each of these subsystems, we will make a class inside of our `/subsystems` folder that represents it.
-For instance, we will make a file called `Intake.java`, and this class should extend `SnailSubsystem`.
+For instance, we will make a file called `Intake.java`, and this class should extend `Subsystem`.
 In this class, we will include all of the code to run the subsystem.

 Each of these subsystems will have a few actions it can do with these actuators.
 For instance, a drivetrain can be moved with manual driver control.
 An intake could either intake or eject a game piece.
 An elevator can use either manual control or precise closed loop control to get to a specific position.